scrapy/parsel/docs/usage.rst

 -------------------------------------------

 Some webpages may have multiple root elements.
-It can happen, for example, when a webpage has broken code, such as missing closign tags.
+It can happen, for example, when a webpage has broken code, such as missing closing tags.

 You can use XPath to determine if a page has multiple root elements::